Medicare Secondary Payer (MSP) Contractor Fact Sheet

 These inquiries should be directed to Palmetto GBA.

-Refer all MSP inquiries, including, the reporting of potential MSP situations, invalid MSP auxiliary files and general MSP questions and concerns to the BCRC contractor.
+Refer all MSP inquiries, including, the reporting of potential MSP situations, invalid MSP auxiliary files and general MSP questions and concerns to the MSP Contractor.

-- The BCRC address can be found on the CMS website
+- The MSP Contractor address can be found on the CMS website

 Continue to call Palmetto GBA regarding claims-related and recovery questions.